 Pursuant to 14 CFR 61.113 (a) & (b), no person who holds a private pilot certificate may act as a pilot in command of an aircraft that is carrying passengers or property for compensation or hire.
-Hensrud Aerial may achieve an equivalent level of safety as achieved by current Regulations because the applicant's UAS do not carry any pilots or passengers nor property.
+We may achieve an equivalent level of safety as achieved by current regulations because the applicant's UAS do not carry any pilots or passengers nor property.
 The risks attendant to the operation of UAS is far less than the risk levels inherent in the commercial activities outlined in 14 CFR 61.
-I feel the operation and limitations set forth in the FOM will equate to the safe operation of the UAS.
+The PIC of the UAS will have the proper certifications.